Peter Laviolette: Philadelphia Flyers

 On December 4, 2009, Laviolette replaced John Stevens as the head coach of the Philadelphia Flyers.
-Barely making it into the playoffs thanks to a shootout victory over rival New York Rangers, Laviolette's Flyers became the third NHL team to come back from a 3–0 series deficit, defeating the Boston Bruins 4–3 in Game 7 to reach the 2010 Eastern Conference Finals.
-On May 24, 2010, Laviolette led the Flyers to the Stanley Cup Finals against the Chicago Blackhawks.
+Barely making it into the playoffs thanks to a shootout victory over rival New York Rangers, Laviolette's Flyers became the third NHL team to come back from a 3–0 series deficit, defeating the Boston Bruins 4–3 in game seven to reach the 2010 Eastern Conference Final.
+On May 24, 2010, Laviolette led the Flyers to the Stanley Cup Final against the Chicago Blackhawks.
 The Flyers would lose the Finals in six games, with Chicago winning the Cup in overtime on June 9.

 On April 1, 2012, in a game against the Pittsburgh Penguins, Laviolette jawed with the Penguins' head coach Dan Bylsma after Penguin Joe Vitale hit Flyer Daniel Brière late in the game.
 Laviolette swung a stick against the boards which broke in half, and continued to verbally go after Bylsma and assistant coach Tony Granato, an American teammate of Laviolette during the 1988 Winter Olympics.

 The HBO series 24/7: Flyers/Rangers leading up to the 2012 Winter Classic gave fans rare access to the Flyers locker room, and many of Laviolette's quotes became popular catch-phrases, such as, "We need to start playing with some jam," and, "It's about as casual as it gets."
 Laviolette himself acknowledged the popularity of his "jam" catch-phrase by making a video for the Flyers 2012 Fan Appreciation Game thanking Philadelphia fans for "bringing more jam than any other city in sports."
-For the Flyers' Game 6 Eastern Conference Quarter-final game against the Pittsburgh Penguins, the Flyers gave away orange shirts to all fans attending featuring an angry likeness of Laviolette and the phrase, "Time for some JAM!!"
+For the Flyers' game six Eastern Conference Quarter-final game against the Pittsburgh Penguins, the Flyers gave away orange shirts to all fans attending featuring an angry likeness of Laviolette and the phrase, "Time for some JAM!!"

 After a 0–3 start of the 2013–14 season by the Flyers, Laviolette was fired on October 7, 2013.
 He was replaced by assistant coach Craig Berube.